digitalheir/java-probabilistic-earley-parser/README.md

 * Viterbi parsing only returns one single parse.
 In the case of an ambiguous sentence, the returned parse is not guaranteed the left-most parse.
 * Behavior for strangely defined grammars is not defined, such as when the same rule is defined multiple times with a different probability

+### Semirings
+The probability of a parse is defined as the product of the probabilities of all the applied rules.
+Usually, we define probability as a number between 0 and 1 inclusive, and use common algebraic notions of addition and multiplication.

+Implementing this naively can lead to problems: imagine a computation like 0.1 * 0.1 * ... * 0.1.
+At some point, floating point arithmetic will be unable to represent a number so small (arithmetic underflow).
+To counter, we map numbers between 0 and 1 to numbers between 0 and infinity with the Log semiring, which allows us to represent a lot more numbers (everything between 0 and `Double.MAX_VALUE`).

+This project makes it possible to use *any* commutative [semiring](https://en.wikipedia.org/wiki/Semiring) that can have its elements represented as doubles.
+I can't really imagine a use case for using another semiring than the Log semiring, but who knows, maybe you can.

 ## License
 This software is licensed under a permissive [MIT license](https://opensource.org/licenses/MIT).